 While San Marcos may not be known as an eating mecca, there are many restaurants and fast food eateries here covering a wide array of foods and styles, from extremely casual to relaxed upscale, and to fit every budget.
-Old California Restaurant Row, on San Marcos Boulevard, has about 14 restaurants (the Fish House Vera Cruz, which includes a seafood market, is a popular one).
+Old California Restaurant Row, on San Marcos Boulevard, has about 14 restaurants (the Fish House Vera Cruz, which includes a seafood market, is a popular one) although you may find these change from time to time.
 If you like a variety of foods and are not looking for expensive restaurants, you will be very happy with the broad range of places to dine in San Marcos.

 There are 3 golf courses located in San Marcos; Twin Oaks Valley toward the east, and two courses at Lake San Marcos.
 All are public.
 Other nearby courses include La Costa (at the Omni La Costa Resort and Spa) and Aviara (at the Park Hyatt Aviara Resort) in Carlsbad, and the recently opened public course, The Crossings at Carlsbad.